Endure the inevitable challenges of growing your company by prioritizing your personal financial health.

 The tax benefits, feasibility and timing of Section 83(b) elections

 To properly address these complex topics, we recommend selecting a CPA with extensive experience serving startups as well as a thorough understanding of your industry and sector.
-Making the right selection for your CPA is often one of the most substantial financial decisions you and your founders will make during those early stages.

 2. Understand your salary and personal cash flow requirements